 They’re also called “Nina de la Tierra,” which in Spanish means children of the earth, and contrary to popular myth, they don’t cry like children.
 They don’t have wings, so they can’t fly, but they have a firm jaw and prominent head giving them an alien-like appearance.

 Compared to the Colorado potato beetle, Jerusalem crickets are large, about 2–3 inches long.
-They have large legs like a grasshopper, an amber-yellow head with an antenna on it, and thorax with black-brown rings on the abdomen.
+They have large legs like a grasshopper, an amber-yellow head with an antenna on it, and a thorax with black-brown rings on the abdomen.

 Jerusalem crickets are native to the western and southern regions of the United States and Mexico.